-Of the eight pricritized levels of interrupt, six are bussed to the system expansion slots for use by feature cards.
+Of the eight prioritized levels <?f interrupt, six are bussed to the system expansion slots for use by feature cards.
 Two levels are used on the system board.
-Level 0, the highest priority, is attached to Channel 0 of the timer/counter and provides a periodic interrupt for the time-of-day clock.
+Level 0, the highest priority, is attached to Channel 0 of the timer/counter and provides a per iodic interrupt for the time-of-day clock.
 Level 1 is attached to the keyboard adapter circuits and receives an interrupt for each scan code sent by the keyboard.
 The Non-Maskable Interrupt (NMI) of the 8088 is used to report memory parity errors.

-- MEMORY -
+-MEMORY -

 The system board supports both ROM/EPROM and R/W memory.
-It has space for 32KB x 1 and 8 KB x 1 of ROM or EPROM.
-This ROM contains a power-on self-test, I/O drivers, dot patterns for 128 characters in graphics mode, and a diskette.
+It has space for 32KB x T and 8 KB x 1 of ROM or EPROM.
+This ROM contains a power-on self-test, 170 drivers, dot patterns for 128 characters in graphics mode, and a diskette.

 The system board also has from 256KB to 640KB of R/W memory.
-A minimum system has 256KB of memory.
+A minimum system has 256KB of memory code is received.
+The interface can request execution of a diagnostic test in the keyboard.